The top SEO myths you need to stop believing if you want more search traffic and increased profits

 Well, striving for a large quantity of content is rather like trying to fulfil your social needs before you’ve met your physiological and safety needs.
 If you’re not providing a good experience for your website visitors and enabling search engines to access your website, then it doesn’t matter how much content you have, you’ll still never get far with it because no one will enjoy consuming it and search engines won’t be able to find and index it (so chances are not many people will ever see it).

-Apart from that, quantity does not trump quality.
-A small amount of excellent quality content is far more valuable and effective than lots of terrible or even mediocre content.
-For instance, it’s entirely possible to publish a blog post that attracts more traffic than your homepage.
+Apart from that, quantity doesn’t trump quality.
+A small amount of excellent quality content is far more valuable and effective than lots of terrible or even mediocre content, especially if you keep that small batch of content updated.
+As just one example, it’s entirely possible to publish a blog post that attracts more traffic than your homepage.
 It’s true.
 I do this all the time.
 Here’s an example.

 Content is vital if you want to succeed with SEO.
 But it’s not the only thing that matters.